Career Information for a Cardiovascular Ultrasound Technician

 For those who want to work in the medical field but prefer not to work directly with patients, a career in medical laboratory technology might be the right fit.
 These technologists work in labs and test tissue and fluid samples to detect the presence of illness and disease.
 Medical laboratory technologists need a bachelor's degree in medical laboratory technology or science.
 Technologists may be required to obtain a license, depending on the state, and professional certification is sometimes a condition for licensure.

-In May 2012, the BLS reported that medical and clinical laboratory technologists had a median annual salary of $57,580.
-Additionally, the BLS projects that jobs for these technologists will increase by 14% from 2012 to 2022, which is an about-average rate of growth.
+In May 2015, the BLS reported that medical and clinical laboratory technologists had a median annual salary of $60,520.
+Additionally, the BLS projects that jobs for these technologists will increase by 14% from 2014 to 2024, which is a faster-than-average rate of growth.